 For the filling

-- 100 g cane sugar (½ cup) plus 4 tbsp extra to mix with butter and vanilla
+- 100 g cane sugar (½ cup) plus 4 tablespoon extra to mix with butter and vanilla

-- 2 tbsp cinnamon powder Ceylon organic (the best)
+- 2 tablespoon cinnamon powder Ceylon organic (the best)

-- 2 tbsp icing sugar powdered sugar for dusting
+- 2 tablespoon icing sugar powdered sugar for dusting

 - Prepare a round loose bottom tin (18-20cm -8-10 in) by greasing and placing parchment paper on the bottom.